Submissions

 Invited Commentary / Technical Note

-Examining a topic relevant to the research and/or practical aspects of sport physiology, sport biomechanics, sport psychology, and sport performance, limited to 2000 words.
-The abstract should at least include the following headings: Purpose, Conclusions.
-The Invited Commentary should contain a separate Practical Applications and Conclusions section.
+Articles examining topics relevant to the research and/or practical aspects of sport physiology, sport biomechanics, sport psychology, and sport performance, limited to 2,000 words.
+The abstract should include at least the following headings: Purpose and Conclusions.
+Invited Commentaries should contain separate Practical Applications and

 Systematic Review and Meta-Analysis

-Word count up to 10,000.
-Collates all empirical evidence that fits pre-specified eligibility criteria to answer a specific research question.
-It uses explicit, systematic methods that are selected with a view to minimizing bias, thus providing reliable findings from which conclusions can be drawn and decisions made.
-Please follow the reporting guidelines of PRISMA.
-To facilitate the Systematic Review and Meta-Analysis's structure We suggest to read "Systematic review and meta-analysis: a primer" https://pubmed.ncbi.nlm.nih.gov/23091781/
+Limited to 10,000 words.
+These articles collate all empirical evidence that fits pre-specified eligibility criteria to answer a specific research question.
+They use explicit, systematic methods selected to minimize bias, thus providing reliable findings from which conclusions can be drawn and decisions made.
+Please follow PRISMA reporting guidelines.
+To facilitate the structure of systematic reviews and meta-analyses, we recommend reading "Systematic review and meta-analysis: a primer.https://pubmed.ncbi.nlm.nih.gov/23091781/

 Format